rackerlabs/support-how-to/content/how-to/dedicated-hosting/dedicated-hosting-faq/index.md

   - **Admin**: This permission (on a device or service) grants a user the ability to manage the device or service, as well as which users can access the device or service.

+### Troubleshooting

+{{</accordion>}}
+{{<accordion title="What should I do if I can't see/access/manage a newly created device?" col="in" href="accordion3">}}

+New devices are not automatically added to product groups which means users or user groups may not have effective permissions to the device.
+Try adding the device to the correct product group.

 For details about how to manage permissions, see [Manage user permissions for Dedicated Hosting](/support/how-to/manage-user-permissions-for-dedicated-hosting).
 {{</accordion>}}